Turkey's Erdogan offers to host peace summit with Russia during Ukraine's Zelensky's visit - ExBulletin

 Turkey's Erdogan offers to host peace summit with Russia during Ukraine's Zelensky's visit

-Turkish President Recep Tayyip Erdoğanwhich the NATO member country has sought to balance its close relations with Ukraine and Russia, proposed Friday during a visit by the Ukrainian president Volodymyr Zelensky to host a peace summit between the two countries.
+ISTANBUL Turkish President Recep Tayyip Erdogan, whose NATO member country has sought to balance its close relations with Ukraine and Russia, offered Friday during a visit to Ukrainian President Volodymyr Zelenskyy to host a summit of peace between the two countries.

 Erdogan, who has repeatedly discussed brokering a peace deal, told a news conference in Istanbul after his meeting with Zelenskyy that he hoped Russia would accept Turkey's offer.